james201010/ad-financial-docker-compose/README.md

 export appd_controller_details_file_path=./controller-config.yaml
 ```

-When you provide your own 'controller-config.yaml' file, then you have the option to tell the setup utility to create a unique RBAC User and Role for a lab participant or not by setting the variable shown below to either true or false.
-The default vaule is false.
+When you provide your own 'controller-config.yaml' file, then you have the option to tell the setup utility to create a unique CSaaS Controller RBAC User and Role for a lab participant or not, by setting the variable shown below to either true or false (default = false).
+Example below:

 ```
 export appd_controller_create_rbac_user=true